Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Introduction

-None of the aforementioned works consider the EH capability at the nodes, which is essential for extending the lifespan of a network.
+None of the aforementioned works that address secrecy of networks using RL approaches in \cite{hoseini2023GC, yang2020_PLS_drl_TWC, saleem2022_PLS_drl, liu2024secrecy_DRL, li2022DRL, yang2024EH_DRL, qian2022secrecy} consider the EH capability at the source or the destination nodes, which is essential for extending the lifespan of a network.
 To determine the potential impact of current decisions on the future secrecy performance due to energy limitation in EH networks, a communication system consisting of an EH source node, a full-duplex destination node, and a full-duplex active eavesdropper is considered in \cite{insoo2019FD}.
+A self-interference attenuation factor is considered at the full-duplex nodes reflecting the difficulty of fully suppressing own transmit signal.
 The destination node transmits an artificial noise while decoding the transmitted signal from the source only if the eavesdropper does not transmit a jamming signal.
 An optimal source transmit power decision policy is obtained to maximize the long-term secrecy rate using the value iteration algorithm in the RL framework.

 In the systems with EH nodes, where cumulative performance is optimized, secrecy was not a concern \cite{kashef2012optimal,dohler2013learning,wong2014joint,wong2012ICC}.
 Though \cite{insoo2019FD} achieves secrecy through full-duplex destination jamming, the article only focuses on optimizing the transmit power of the source.
-In EH wireless networks where the full-duplex destination is jamming for secrecy, there is a necessity to optimize jamming power jointly with the source transmit power to enhance the long-term cumulative secrecy performance.
+In EH wireless networks where both the source and the destination rely solely on energy harvesting and the full-duplex destination is jamming for secrecy, there is a necessity to optimize jamming power jointly with the source transmit power to enhance the long-term cumulative secrecy performance.
 If too little jamming power is assigned, the jammer cannot launch an effective jamming attack, conversely, excessive power to create jamming attacks can exhaust the jammer's battery and increase self-interference.
 Both may lead to a decreased long-term cumulative secrecy performance.
 One should find the right balance by assigning the optimal amount of power to both the transmitter and the jammer jointly.

 Motivated by the above discussion, we consider a wireless communication system consisting of a EH source, an EH destination, and an eavesdropper.
 The destination has the full-duplex capability to simultaneously receive and produce a jamming attack to disrupt eavesdropping.
 The network operates in discrete time slots.
 We assume that the wireless channel between any nodes remains constant within a time slot; however vary between consecutive time slots following the first-order discrete-time Markov model.
 The arrival of energy packets is modeled as a Bernoulli process.
 For the system to be more realistic, we assume that the network might stop being operational due to physical destruction and hardware failure at any time slot with a certain probability.
 As a result, the lifetime of the network becomes a random variable.
 For the considered system, we maximize the long-term expected total transmitted secure bits until the network stops functioning by jointly allocating power for source transmission and destination jamming.
 The proposed joint power allocation takes into account the probability that the network remains operational at each time slot, battery energy level, EH rate, channel conditions, and self-interference attenuation factor at the destination.